MidhinNair/DynamicMultiLevelCacheSystem/README.md

 - Thread-safe implementation (concurrency is considered).

 ## How to Run
-1. Compile the Java files in the `src` directory.
+1. Compile the Java files in the `com.midhin.dev.capxbackend.DynamicMultilevelCachingSystem` directory.
 2. Run the `Main` class to see sample operations.

 ## Example Usage